eyjohn/otel-cpp-test/README.md

-# example-cpp
+# otel-cpp-test

-A basic C++ example application and library to use as boilerplate.
+A repo to test OpenTelemetry-cpp API.